Partners – These are the GP Partners who own Redlands Primary Care

 Dr Elizabeth Saunders (f)

-I qualified at the University of Bristol in 1993 and have been a partner at Newcombes Surgery since 1999.
+I qualified at the University of Bristol in 1993 and have been a partner at Newcombes Surgery (now Redlands Primary Care) since 1999.
 I have special interests in womens’ health, family planning and sexual health.
 I have clinics every day except Wednesday.
 I am responsible for the training of F2 (junior doctors) within the practice.

 Dr Mick Braddick (m)

 I qualified in Manchester in 1981 and have worked as a GP in Crediton since 2003.
 Previously I worked in hospitals, research and health care planning; in Kenya, Scotland and the USA.
 I’m keen to help patients work out the health choices which suit them best, and where possible to avoid over investigation and over treatment.
-I don’t work at the practice on Thursdays.
+I don’t work at the practice on Tuesdays.
 Special interests include asthma/COPD.
-Outside interests include films, gardening and nature.
+Outside interests include films, gardening, nature and climate change (born at 317ppm CO2) .

 Dr Claire Griffiths (f)